 “One of the most dangerous diseases is diagnosis” George Bernard Shaw.

-The question is "Can we deliver?".
-And this is why we need diagnosis.
+The question is “Can we deliver?”.
+And this is why we need a diagnosis.
 Diagnosis involves:

 There is only one diagnosis and many forms of treatment.
 Incorrect diagnosis will lead to incorrect treatment.
 Let me help you achieve your desired dentofacial aesthetics, tooth replacement even a simple dental filling!
 Diagnosis takes time, expertise and patient involvement for that special gift: your oral health and your smile!

 When it comes to aesthetics or complex oral rehabilitation, we need to visualise the treatment outcome.
 The consenting process is not signing on a piece of paper or digital manipulation.
 It takes time.
 Therefore we want you to understand the following: